facsur/fsi-public-api-sample-dotnet/README.md

 The FSI Public API Sample Application contains examples of how to use the API to:

 - Retrieve a valid authentication token
+- Retrieve all the locations for a particular facility/segment
-- Create Work Orders in a particular facility/segment
+- Create work orders in a particular facility/segment
+- Retrieve a work order

 ## What is the FSI Public API?